melanyhowell/p3/README.md

 ### Initial Concept

+#### Features to include
++ Create a web application that allows users to store and easily access cooking recipes.
+Recipes would include fields such as ingredients, preparation steps, required tools, cuisine, etc.

++ Create the backend code and frontend form(s) to allow users to add new recipes to the site, edit them and delete them.

++ Create the backend and frontend functionality for users to locate recipes based on the recipe's fields.
+You may choose to create a full search functionality, or just a directory of recipes.

++ Provide results in a manner that is visually appealing and user friendly.

++ Build upon the required tools field to promote your brand of kitchen tools (e.g. oven, pressure cooker, etc…).

++ Create a dashboard to provide some statistics about all the recipes.

 ### User Stories

 #### Being the primary user I expect the following;

-+ Being able to share my recipies with a larger community and also be able to expand my knowledge from other users submissions.
++ Being able to share my recipies with a larger community.
++ also be able to expand my knowledge from other users submissions.

 #### As the owner I want the following from my site;